 Unlike some other vegetables which have a ton of flavor and need very little preparation, I think cauliflower needs a bit of help.

 On the flipside, it means it is great at taking on flavors.
 Whether it’s spicy, herby or citrusy, cauliflower can take them all and is usually much better for it.
 I know when I shared my roasted cauliflower and eggplant salad, the citrus-herb dressing really transformed it.

 Then there’s the more recent trend of using cauliflower as a low carb alternative to rice and wheat.
 I’ve still to try cauliflower bread and pizza dough, but I have got to say I loved both the cauliflower risotto and Greek-style cauliflower rice salad I made earlier in the year.

-For today, I wanted to try something different that I was intrigued to try: cauliflower steaks.
+I wanted to try something different that I was intrigued to try: cauliflower steaks.
 After looking around at ideas, I decided that the flavors of salsa verde (the Italian one with capers rather than the Mexican tomatillo salsa verde) would be a great match.
 I used this recipe as inspiration and used the salsa verde I previously served with sea bass.

 The cauliflower steaks become meltingly tender and the flavors in salsa verde go so well to make either a tasty side or a main in itself.
 It’s easy to make and definitely one to add to my ‘cauliflower isn’t really that boring after all’ list.
 We’ll be having it again and you should definitely give it a try.

 - Vegan lentil salad with roasted Brussels sprouts and grapes

 - Plus get more vegetarian meals in the archives.